iSaluki/phhs6/content/sixth/Business/Units/fh/MarketingObjectives.md

 | D        | 175000            | 1725000                     | 8.75                     |
 | E        | 275000            | 2000000                     | 13.75                    |

+## Problems with setting market objectives

+- Fast-changing external environment
+	- new competitors or legislature
+- Potential conflict between marketing objectives
+	- trying to increase market share by cutting prices may damage brand perception
+- Easy to be too ambitious with marketing objectives
+	- growing market share without putting necessary resources in place to achieve it

 [Go home](/)